 Get ready to be blown away with Italy by train by the moment you step foot onto its great soil.
 The land of history, magnificent architecture, overwhelming culture and such elegant, sophisticated and well-mannered people will be something you will remember till your last day!
 Want to know a secret?
 Italy by train is even more spectacular than you can imagine!

 Now, since you are going to the land of Romeo and Juliet by train, here are some useful tips you will probably want to follow (especially if you have never been to Italy and do not speak the language fluently):

 - This article was written to educate about Train Travel and was made by Save A Train, The Cheapest Train Tickets Website In The World.

 Finding Your Way around Italy By Train Schedule

 For everyone traveling across Italy by train and wanting to get their facts together, choose between:

-- Trenitalia, the national rail service with all the national routes; it’s a regular speed train.
+- Trenitalia, the national rail service with all the national routes; it is a regular speed train.

 - Italo Treno, for high-speed trains/routes.

 The best option is to check out Italy by train, and to be on the safe side: compare prices, dates and times and find the option that best fits your budget and your travel map.
 Take a look at both to compare schedules.
-You’ll probably be confused with the terminology, so here are the abbreviated forms you’ll find on the Trenitalia site:
+You will probably be confused with the terminology, so here are the abbreviated forms you will find on the Trenitalia site: